Saturday, September 29, 2007

 The fact is, the Addy books are extremely well-written and emotionally gripping; and they're furthermore highly informative historically.
 For a six-year-old girl with little sense of American history and virtually no sense of our country's legacy of racial injustice, they've introduced a number of new topics of thinking and questioning: about war, about slavery, about prejudice, about class, about how culture changes over time.
 Kids this age have a keen sense of justice, and it's a perfect time to expand their concern for playground and at-home fairness into an awareness of imbalances in the wider world.
 At the same time, the stories communicate historical themes mainly through the daily life of a single girl, stirring kid empathy by focusing on familiar commonalities: feelings about family members, school experiences and social frustrations, games and meals.

-a Revolutionary-War-era girl living in Williamsburg, Virginia.
+We've finished the Addy stories and moved on to Felicity, a Revolutionary-War-era girl living in Williamsburg, Virginia.
 Because the themes in the Felicity books-- so far, anyway-- are not so urgently life-or-death, I don't find them quite as absorbing.
 In the first Addy book, Addy leaves three family members behind and risks her own life trying to escape north with her mother.
 In the first Felicity book, Felicity rescues a horse from an abusive owner.
 I guess that was pretty life-or-death for the horse.

 Wednesday, September 5, 2007